-Content at a glance

-3. Syllabus content at a glance

-I candidates study the following topics.

 Sections Topics

+Syllabus content at a glance

+Sections Topics

-Section 1 Theory of Computer Science 1.1 Data representation 1.1 Binary systems 1.1.2 Hexadecimal 1.1.3 Data storage 1.2 Communication and Internet technologies 1.2.1 Serial and parallel data transmission 1.2.2 Security aspects 1.2.3 Internet principles of operation 1.3 Hardware and software 1.3.1 Logic gates 1.3.2 Computer architecture and the fetchexecute cycle 1.3.3 Input devices 1.3.4 Output devices 1.3.5 Memory, storage devices and media 1.3.6 Operating systems 1.3.7 High- and low-level languages and their translators 1.4 Security 1.5 Ethics
+Section 1 Theory of Computer Science 1.1 Data representation 1.1.1 Binary systems 1.1.2 Hexadecimal 1.1.3 Data storage 1.2 Communication and Internet technologies 1.2.1 Data transmission 1.2.2 Security aspects 1.2.3 Internet principles of operation 1.3 Hardware and software 1.3.1 Logic gates 1.3.2 Computer architecture and the fetch-execute cycle 1.3.3 Input devices 1.3.4 Output devices 1.3.5 Memory, storage devices and media 1.3.6 Operating systems 1.3.7 High- and low-level languages and their translators 1.4 Security 1.5 Ethics

-Section 2 Practical Problem-solving and Programming 2.1 Algorithm design and problem-solving 2.1.1 Problem-solving and design 2.1.2 Pseudocode 2.2 Programming 2.2.1 Programming concepts 2.2.2 Data structures; arrays 2.3 Databases
+Section 2 Practical Problem-solving and Programming 2.1 Algorithm design and problem-solving 2.1.1 Problem-solving and design 2.1.2 Pseudocode and flowcharts 2.2 Programming 2.2.1 Programming concepts 2.2.2 Data structures; arrays 2.3 Databases

-Assessment at a glance 4.
+4. Assessment at a glance

-www.papacambridge.com For Cambridge IGCSE Computer Science, candidates take two components: Paper 1 and Paper 2.
+For Cambridge IGCSE Computer Science, candidates take two components: Paper 1 and Paper 2.

+Components Weighting

+Paper 1 Theory This written paper contains short-answer and structured are compulsory.
+1 hour 45 minutes questions.
+All questions 60%

+No calculators are permitted in this paper.
+75 marks

+Externally assessed.

-Components Weighting Paper 1: Theory1 hour 45 minutesThis written paper contains short-answer and structured questions.
-There is no choice of questions.No calculators are permitted in this paper.75 marksExternally assessed.
-60% Paper 2: Problem-solving and Programming1 hour 45 minutesThis written paper contains short-answer and structured questions.
-There is no choice of questions.
-20 of the marks for this paper are from questions set on the pre-release material.1No calculators are permitted in this paper.50 marksExternally assessed.
-40%
+Paper 2 Problem-solving and Programming This written paper contains short-answer and structured are compulsory.
+20 of the marks for this paper are from corpre-release material.
+1 40%

+No calculators are permitted in this paper.

+50 marks

+Externally assessed.